-Zendesk is an amazing tool for customer support.
-While Jira is the go-to choice for development teams.
+Zendesk is an amazing tool for customer support, while Jira is the go-to choice for a lot of development teams.
 So, effectively integrating both solutions means you’ll create a powerful collaboration between these teams.
 You’ll synchronize development and support into a seamless communication process.
 That means no more manual copying of data.
-An effective integration indicates that the synchronization between Zendesk and Jira happens seamlessly and automatically.
+An effective Jira Zendesk integration indicates that synchronization between the two platforms happens automatically.

 In this guide, we’ll walk you through a step-by-step process on how to set up a Jira Zendesk integration.
 By doing so, you’ll save a ton of time for your development team and customer service reps.

-Note: In this tutorial, we will be using an integration tool called Exalate to set up the integration.
+Note: In this tutorial, I will be using an integration solution called Exalate to set up the integration.
 You will learn more about this, as well as other integration options, throughout this guide.

 Here is an overview of what we will cover:

 - How to Choose the Right Technology for Setting up a Jira Zendesk Integration

 - How to Set up the Jira Zendesk Integration (the step-by-step process)

 - Common Pitfalls to avoid after setting up the Integration

 Learn how to achieve seamless integration between Zendesk and Jira, step-by-step.

 You’ll likely want to integrate Jira and Zendesk and set up a flexible synchronization for 2 general reasons: